Manhattan Chapter 13 Bankruptcy Lawyer

 Chapter 13, also referred to as a reorganization bankruptcy or a “wage earner plan,” involves the reorganization of a debtor’s financial affairs.
 The goal is to create a payment plan for the benefit of the creditors while protecting the debtor from foreclosure, garnishment, levy, or similar consequences.
 The plan period will vary from three to five years, depending upon whether your income is generally above or below the median income.

-Eligibility for Chapter 13
+What Qualifies You for Chapter 13 in NY?

 In order to qualify for Chapter 13 bankruptcy, the debtor must have an income that exceeds the debtor's reasonable living expenses, as the debtor must have sufficient means to provide repayment to creditors of past debts.
 In some cases, repayment may be for the full amount of the debt, while in others the debtor may pay off only a small percentage of certain debts – perhaps as little as 10%.